 - Like other Star Wars movies, it has aliens that seem absolutely real, and some that look like people in rubber masks and costumes.
 (Thank goodness George still sees the fun in bad rubber-mask lip-synching!
 This film would seem incongruous with others if it left that out.)

 What’s interesting is how many critics changed their tune after a second viewing.
 When the shock of the new elements of Star Wars has worn off, some were willing to re-think their reactions, realizing just how detailed, how full of questions, and just how original it really was.
 (One who wrote a scathing review on the Internet came back with a long, thorough confessional a week later, saying a second viewing had shown him just how he had overreacted, and how the more he watched it the more complicated and fascinating the film actually became.)

 The Star Wars saga is about adventure, about showing us wondrous new worlds and wild new characters, about a fusion of classical mythologies with a modern twist.
-And it still works on all of those levels.
+And in spite of its weaknesses, it still works on those levels.
 I couldn’t agree more with Roger Ebert, who writes: